BelaKlimesova/Sealice_Project/README.md

-# Sealice_Project
+Sealice_Project

+Task 1: Epidemiological study of sea lice on Altantic salmon farms in Ireland

+Questions:
-Question two: Effect of environmental variables on sea lice abundance
+1 Effect of environmental factors on sea lice abundance 2 Effect of geographical factors on sea lice abundance 3 Effect of temporal factors on sea lice abundance

-Using MI Individual Database
+1 Effect of environmental factors on sea lice abundance Using MI Individual Database
-Looking at the influence of temperature (and its changes throughout the years) and time of the year (month) on sea lice abundance
+Looking at the effect of environmental factors (temperature, salinity, oxygen) on sea lice abundance Using glmmTMB
-On bay level
-Mixed-effects linear regression
-Response variable: sea lice count total mobile
+Response variable: count of total mobile sea lice Random effect: Site identity
-Random effect: nested (Farm/Pen)
-Predictors: temperature, oxygen, salinity, month, year, time in seawater, class of fish (S0/S1/2), company (three levels: Mowi, Bradan, others)
+Fixed effect: temperature, oxygen, salinity, year, time in seawater, class of fish (S0/S1/2), company (three levels: Mowi, Bradan, others), pen (Random, Standard) Detection of temporal autocorrelation

-Structure of the model

-First without random effects
-Lepeophtheirus Salmonis Total ~ Bay Name + Temperature + Salinity + Oxygen + Year + Month + Time in Sea + Class + Company

-Distribution

-Poisson: high overdispersion, underfitting of zeros
-Quasi-Poisson: underfitting of zeros
-Negative Binomial: overdispersion 1.5, zeros are ok
-Hurdle models: Poisson: underfitting of zeros; Negative Binomial: overdispersion 1.22, zeros are ok Zero-inflated models: Poisson: underfitting of zeros; Negative Binomial: overdispersion 1.57, underfitting of zeros

-From all the distribution the zeros fit well in Negative binomial and Hurdle negative binomial.
-Overall, the hurdle model shows better fit.
-Focusing on Hurdle negative binomial model for further work

-ZANB (Hurdle negative binomial model):
-Detection of Heteroskedasticity
-Predicted values by the model are not very accurate, the prediction for high values (more than 30 doesn't work at all) Detection of multicollinearity (Count part of the model: Bay name, Temperature, Year, Month, Company; Zero part of the model: Bay name, Temperature, Month, Company)
+2 Effect of geographical factors on sea lice abundance Using MI Individual Database
+Looking at the effect of geographical factors (Depth, Distance from mouth, Length, Orientation, Width of mouth) on sea lice abundance
+Using glmmTMB
+Response variable: count of total mobile sea lice Random effect: Pen identity
+Fixed effect: Depth, Distance from mouth, Length, Orientation, Width of mouth, Year, Month, Time in sea, Class, Company, Fallow period
 Detection of temporal autocorrelation

+3 Effect of temporal factors on sea lice abundance Using MI Mean Database
+Looking at the effect of temporaal factors (Year, Month) on sea lice abundance Using glmmTMB
+Response variable: mean of total mobile sea lice per pen Random effect: Site identity
+Fixed effect: Year, Month, Class, Time in sea, Pen, Bay Detection of temporal autocorrelation

+Exploration of temporal autocorrelation in datasets with decreased variation Mi Individual Database: exploration of data on the level of fish, pen, farm (count per fish, mean per pen, mean per farm) Mi Mean Database: exploration of data on the level of pen, farm (mean per pen, mean per farm) There is decrease of temporal autocorrelation and its complexity with the simplification of the data.
+It seems that the temporal autocorrelation is caused by the complex structure of the data (30 fish, 2 pens per farm from one data point)